chriskormaris/NeuralNetworksInNumPy/README.md

 "feature_dictionary.txt", containing the features tokens that we'll use.
 Then run the Neural Network of your choice between "SpamHamNeuralNetworkSqErr.py" and "SpamHamNeuralNetworkCrossEntropy.py".

-Note: You can use your own Train and Test text files if you want, as long as they contain "spam" or "ham" in their names, according to their category.
-The existence of the substrings "spam" or "ham" in a text file defines in which category of the two the text file belongs to.
+**Note:** You can use your own Train and Test text files if you want, as long as they contain "spam" or "ham" in their names, according to their category.
+The existence of the substring "spam" or "ham" in a text file defines in which category of the two the text file belongs to.

 ### Neural Network #1
 File: